CATS - Academic & Applied Research in the Digital Age

 Intra-familial child sexual abuse, young people and trust in the police, child victims in the investigative process, child trafficking, community support for offenders and their families (view projects)

 Internet Child Abuse: Cyberbullying, sexting and self taken images, online stalking and internet safety, young people’s use of digital media and online behaviour in the UK and the Middle East (view projects)

-The centre provides research, both academic and applied, consultancy, practice training, media dissemination, continuing professional development, knowledge exchange and learning in a broad range of abuse and trauma related topics across the lifespan, including with children, adolescents, adults and in older age.
-Areas covered include
+The CATs team provide research, both academic and applied, consultancy, practice training, media dissemination, continuing professional development, knowledge exchange and learning in a broad range of abuse and trauma related topics across the lifespan, including with children, adolescents, adults and in older age.
+In particular CATs provides:-